Employee benefit pension plans · New York

 - recordable injuries tracked

-Grade compares New York State Teacher's Retirement System's OSHA Total Case Rate to the BLS industry benchmark across 2 years of Form 300A filings (2016–2024).
+Grade compares New York State Teacher's Retirement System's OSHA Total Case Rate of 0.3 to the Employee benefit pension plans BLS benchmark of 0.5 (52% of benchmark) across 2 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time